kanwarpannu/cheat-sheets/Docker-cheat-sheet.md

 CMD ["<cmd-to-run>", "argument1"]
 EXPOSE <port-to-expose>
 ```
 When using an image from docker-hub look at read-me to see the structure of Dockerfile, and steps on how to run it.

-## Example of Dockerfile for springboot project
+[Here](https://gist.github.com/kanwarpannu/5a3b4bbcd094a1ab299d39abbc5ca6e7) is a sample Dockerfile for java 8 projects.

 ## Docker compose
-It replaces the docker run command to make it easier: `docker-compose up`
+It replaces the docker run command to make it easier to run.
+Command is: `docker-compose up`
+Or, if you want a fresh dockerfile build every time (important during dev) use:
+`docker-compose build --no-cache && docker-compose up`

 A standard docker-compose.yml file:
 ```
 version: '<latest-docker-compose-version>'